HElnur/helnur/README.md

 # 💫 About Me:
-Hi 👋, I'm Elnur. a Web Developer
+Hi 👋, I'm Elnur. an Skilled Backend developer with Some Frontend experience

 ## 🌐 Socials: